All Episodes

 And if you'd care to take a dare, I'll make a bet with you.

-I better fiddle the gold against your soul, because I think I'm better than you.
+I bet a fiddle of gold against your soul because I think I've bettered you.

-The boss said, My name's Johnny, and it might be a sin, but I'll take your bet.
+The boss said, my name's Johnny, and it might be a sin, but I'll take your bet, you're going to regret because I'm the best it's ever been.

-Cause Hell's broke loose in Georgia and the devil feels the cards.
+Cause hell's broke loose in Georgia and the devil deals at cards.

-And if you win, you get this shiny fiddle, they don't go.
+And if you win, you'll get this shiny fiddle made of gold.

-It's funny how it's a little things in life.
+It's funny how it's the little things and lies that means.

 It blows me away.